-Teachers continue to make assessments of pupils based on the Tower Hill Primary School Progression Framework, pre-Key Stage Standards, Standardised Scores or P scales 1-4 throughout the year.
+Teachers continue to make assessments of pupils based on the Tower Hill Primary School Progression Framework, pre-Key Stage Standards or Standardised Scores throughout the year.

-Ongoing monitoring takes place with class teachers and the SENCo to assess the evidence accumulated against set criteria.
+Ongoing monitoring takes place with class teachers and the SENDCo to assess the evidence accumulated against set criteria.
 Children identified via this monitoring process are further assessed by the SEND Team, using relevant materials, depending upon the nature of the concern reported by the class teacher, parents/carers or outside agencies.

-The SENCo and staff work closely with outside agencies to meet the needs of all pupils.
+The SENDCo and staff work closely with outside agencies to meet the needs of all pupils.

 Some pupils have more complex problems due to a combination of circumstances.
 Each child is treated as an individual.
 Parents/carers are involved at an early stage and when necessary their permission is requested to involve an outside agency such as the Educational Psychologist (E.P.), the Primary Behaviour Service or Children and Adolescent Mental Health Services.
-The latter can be accessed by the family through their G.P. or by the school via the School Health Team but is usually referred back to the Primary Behaviour Service.
-This will involve a variety of strategies as deemed appropriate for the particular behaviour exhibited.
-The strategies used vary but will usually involve setting up an Individual Plan in consultation with the SENCo and class teacher and perhaps the E.P. if involved.
+The latter can also be accessed by the family through their G.P.
+We are currently also working with the Mental Health Support Team who offer support tailored to a specific child's or family's needs once a referral has been accepted.

+The strategies used to support complex needs vary but will usually involve setting up an Individual Plan in consultation with the SENDCo and class teacher and perhaps the E.P. if involved.